MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OPEN-Function--Query-.md

  **true** if the query was opened without errors; otherwise, **false**.

- If you omit this optional return value and if the query does not execute successfully, then a run\-time error occurs.
-If you include a return value, then it is assumed that you will handle any errors and no run\-time error occurs when the **OPEN** function is called.
-However, a run\-time error will occur if the **READ** function is called afterward.
+ If you omit this optional return value and if the query does not execute successfully, then a run-time error occurs.
+If you include a return value, then it is assumed that you will handle any errors and no run-time error occurs when the **OPEN** function is called.
+However, a run-time error will occur if the **READ** function is called afterward.

 ## Remarks
  When the **OPEN** function is called, the query is executed and the *Query* variable is put in a state in which the resulting dataset can be read by the **READ** function.
 The **OPEN** function has the following behavior: